 Rain Shower Heads (and Panels)

 Rain shower heads are wider, more luxurious and just generally shoot out more water than their low flow counterparts, meaning they tend to be more toward the upper limits of legal flow rates for shower heads — and in some cases, even beyond that.
 “For about $30, you’ll get a shower head that will drench you fast,” Abrams says.
 “But it’ll also empty your water heater quickly if you remove the water restrictor.”
-The general idea here is simple — albeit not recommended, because saving water and not breaking the law is generally good — and involves removing the rubber washer put in place to limit the water pressure in your shower head.
-Thus, more pressure!
+(Something you shouldn’t be doing anyway, because saving water and not breaking the law is generally good.)

 There are also some super opulent versions of these, but they require a lot more money and definitely some professional help to install.
 “Since these are considered luxury shower heads, our customers typically purchase them on their own, then call us to have them installed,” Abrams explains.
 “They’re typically piped out of the shower’s ceiling, instead of the side wall above the faucet, so it’s not really a DIY job and will require a plumber to install.”
 Of course, you can also get all kinds of fancy with these and install two or three in one shower, creating a truly wet and wild experience.